 The sine generator circuit should be supplied with +/-12V, and not directly from the 24V battery supply as that might damage the IC permanently.

 The opamps used in this sine generator are from the IC TL072

-The next diagram shows the output stage of the proposed simple pure sine wave inverter circuit.
+The next diagram shows the output stage of the proposed simple pure sine wave inverter circuit which is actually a 500 watt power amplifier design.
 As can be seen the design is not at all complicated.